-The Elk Mountain Campground will be opened with limited services starting May 24, 2013.
-For groups of campers numbering from 9 to 30, there are two designated group campsites available.
+Elk Mountain Campground offers groups of campers a unique opportunity to enjoy camping on the prairie/forest edge.
+For groups numbering from 9 to 30, there are two designated group campsites available.
+The cost for the group site is $40.00 per site/per night.
 Reservations are required and are taken on a first-come, first-served basis.
 The group campsites are both located in "D" Loop.

 Deposit and Camping Fees